-Various types of HR policies help establish a comprehensible understanding of expectations and standards.
-Typically, only around 50% of employees would “strongly agree” that they know what’s expected of them at work and policies help bring clarity.
+Various types of HR policies help establish a clear understanding of expectations and standards.
+Research shows that only around 50% of employees strongly agree that they know what's expected of them at work—policies help bring that clarity.

-Further, policies ensure the firm complies with local government regulations and provides a framework so leaders can make consistent decisions and ensure people are treated equitably.
+Further, policies ensure the firm complies with the new Labour Codes and provides a framework so leaders can make consistent decisions and ensure people are treated equitably.

 What Are HR Policies?